@bicycle-codes/keys

 const keys = await Keys.create()

 Get a 32-character, DNS-friendly string of the hash of the given DID.
 Available as static or instance method.
+If called as an instance method, this will use the DID assigned to the given Keys instance.

 class Keys {